 Our team of physicians, nurses, therapists, psychologists, psychiatrists, and social workers have over 150 years of combined recovery time from drugs and alcohol.
 So we have a deep understanding of what every patient who walks through our doors is going through.

 But if we can live a successful life of recovery, we believe anyone can.

-That’s what makes our state-of-the-art drug and alcohol rehab treatment facility in Franklin, Indiana, different.
+That’s what makes our state-of-the-art drug and alcohol rehab treatment facility in South Bend, Indiana, different.
 Our experience, effective treatment plans, and ongoing support lay the foundations for a more meaningful life.
 One that’s free from drugs and alcohol.
 One that’s full of joy, hope, and happiness.